robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Mara’s gaze flicked over my shoulder, and her mouth twitched again.

-“Now we do it properly.”
+“Now we can do this properly.”

 And in that moment, with chalk on fabric and a plan on paper, Wardrobe stopped being a place that repaired old worlds.